9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 > [!IMPORTANT]
 > If you are feeling suicidal or like you want to end your life, see *"Suicide Risk for Company Workers"* below.

+> [!NOTE]
+> "The company" is just another name they use, it's the Central Intelligence Agency or CIA.

 I am Kelvin Williams.
 I am a servant of the Creator (capital-C always), one of His Cherubim.
 That is the Creator of the universe, the Alpha & Omega, and the Great "I Am."